Mike Connors

-Krekor Ohanian (August 15, 1925 – January 26, 2017), known professionally as Mike Connors, was an American (Armenian based) actor.
-He was best known for playing private detective Joe Mannix in the CBS television series Mannix from 1967 to 1975.
-This role earned him a Golden Globe Award in 1970, the first of six straight nominations, as well as four consecutive Emmy nominations from 1970 to 1973.
-He starred in the short-lived series Tightrope!
+Krekor Ohanian (August 15, 1925 – January 26, 2017), known professionally as Mike Connors, was an American actor and film producer.
+He was best known for playing private detective Joe Mannix on the CBS television series Mannix from 1967 to 1975.
+This role earned him a Golden Globe Award in 1970, the first of six straight nominations, as well as four consecutive Primetime Emmy nominations from 1970 to 1973.
+He also starred in the short-lived series Tightrope!
 (1959–1960) and Today's FBI (1981–1982).

 Connors's acting career spanned 56 years.
 In addition to his work on television, he appeared in numerous films, including Sudden Fear (1952), Good Neighbor Sam (1964), Situation Hopeless...
 But Not Serious (1965), Stagecoach (1966), Kiss the Girls and Make Them Die (1966) and Too Scared to Scream (1985), which he also produced.

 Early life

 Connors was born Krekor Ohanian Jr. on August 15, 1925, in Fresno, California, to Armenian parents Krekor and Alice (née Surabian) Ohanian.
 His father had escaped the Armenian genocide.
 They married in 1915 and had six children: Paul I (died in childhood), Paul II, Dorothy M., Arpesri A., Krekor and Eugene.
 His father was an attorney and represented many Armenians who had little money and could not speak English.
 Connors spoke three languages: Armenian, English, and French.
 Connors was a cousin of French-Armenian singer Charles Aznavour.

 Connors was an avid basketball player in high school, nicknamed "Touch" by his teammates.
 During World War II, he served as an enlisted man in the United States Army Air Forces.
 After the war, he attended the University of California at Los Angeles on both a basketball scholarship and the G.I.
 Bill, where he played under coach John Wooden.
 Connors went to law school, where he studied to become an attorney, taking after his father.
 He was a member of the Phi Delta Theta fraternity.

 After a basketball game, coach Wilbur Johns introduced Connors to his friend, director William A. Wellman, who liked Connors' voice and expressive face while he was playing basketball, and encouraged him to consider acting.
 He was considered for the role of Tarzan by casting director Ruth Burch, who found him an acting coach.

 After Connors became an actor, his agent Henry Willson thought the name "Ohanian" was too similar to the actor George O'Hanlon and gave him the stage name "Touch Connors" based on his basketball nickname.
 Willson considered "Connors" to be a "good all-American name."
 Connors later stated he hated the name "from day one" and considered not using his real name the only big regret of his career.
 After getting the starring role in Tightrope!, Connors wanted to be credited as Ohanian, but Columbia Pictures told him that he had already done too much work as Connors, though he was allowed to change his first name to Mike.